 Fridge temperatures were recorded daily, and all seen to be within the 2 to 8 degree Celsius range.
 Staff explained how they would note any variation from this, completing the 'store checklist for investigation of fridge or freezer anomalies' form if necessary.
-The manager explained that as a result of an incident where the fridge door opened overnight, they completed a safety review and amended their procedures to ensure that the fridge door was always locked before leaving the premises at the end of the day.
 Pharmacy medicines were displayed behind the medicines counter, preventing unauthorised access or self-selection of those medicines.